Orders

 Key Considerations:

-Stop limit orders prevent slippage but may not execute if the price moves too quickly.
+Stop Limit Orders avoid slippage but may not execute if the price moves rapidly beyond the limit.

 How It Works: